PUGX/PUGXAutoCompleterBundle/Resources/doc/index.md

 ```

 Don't forget to include your stylesheet files.
+Using Assetic is not mandatory.
+Feel free to recall your asset directly.

 Now, suppose you have an ``Author`` entity, with a related ``Book`` entity (One-to-Many).
 You want to display a ``book`` field inside a form describing you author, and you can't